creativescala/case-study-gradient-descent/docs/numerical-differentiation.md

 - the step `h`; and
 - the point `x` at which we're differentiating.

-Instead, however, I want you to implement a method with following signature:
+Instead, however, I want you to implement a method the with following signature:

 ```scala
 def differentiate(h: Double)(f: Double => Double): Double => Double